mariotalavera/cloud_dw_runaround/README.md

 ## About

 - This repo contains a POV (Point Of Value) for customer Northwoods Airlines.
-- The purpose of this project is to leverage key features from both Databricks and Snowflake cloud providers into a working solutions.
+- The purpose of this project is to leverage key features from both Databricks and Snowflake cloud providers into a working solution.
 - The customer has provided a dataset to use.
 - Script performance is not a concern.
-Instead, focus has been placed in highlighting capabilities of cloud features via additional validation and visualization.
+Instead, focus has been placed in highlighting capabilities of cloud features via additional validations and visualizations.

 ## Deliverables

 - create_reporting_views.sql
 - Nordwoods Airlines - SQL Validation
 - Northwoods Airlines - Analysis
-- Northwoods Airlines - Prep Python Notebook
+- Northwoods Airlines - Prep Python

 ## Steps